-Whatever your reasons for wanting to boost your credit score, here’s how using a Vanquis credit card can help with credit repair.
+Whatever your reasons for wanting to boost your credit score, we’ll explain how a Vanquis credit card can help with building your credit score.

 What is bad credit?

-If you’ve handled credit badly in the past or if you’ve never taken out any form of credit, then it’s likely you have a poor credit score.
-If so, you might find some lenders may decline your credit application, in which case it might be worth looking at credit cards for bad credit as a way to help rebuild your credit score.
+If you’ve never taken out any form of credit or have managed it badly, then you are more likely to have a low credit score.
+This also means you might find some lenders may decline your credit application.
+If this is the case, it might be worth looking at credit cards for bad credit as a way to help rebuild your credit score

 Reasons you could have bad credit